 Ongoing high-quality studies are needed to investigate the impact of weight-inclusive approaches in a variety of groups, as this is still a relatively new area of research.

-Why I Work in a Weight-Inclusive Way
+Why We Work in a Weight-Inclusive Way

 At its core, weight-inclusive care is compassionate, respectful, inclusive, person-centred and holistic.